golevelup/nestjs/packages/rabbitmq/README.md

 The competing consumer pattern is useful when building decoupled applications especially when it comes to things like RPC or [Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-javascript.html).
 In these scenarios, it often desirable to ensure that only one handler processes a given message especially if your app is horizontally scaled.

-In the previous examples, both RPC and Pub/Sub would be using the Competing Consumer patter by default through the use of a named `queue` parameter.
+In the previous examples, both RPC and Pub/Sub would be using the Competing Consumer pattern by default through the use of a named `queue` parameter.
 If running multiple instances of the application, each instance would bind to the same named queue and receive the messages in a round robin fashion.

 If you don't want this behavior, simply don't provide a queue name.
 A unique one will be generated automatically and all instances of the handler will receive their own copy of the message.